rvbrooks/chess_engine/README.md

 ## Roadmap

 #### ✅ Define the rules of chess
 I coded up an object-oriented chess environment.
 The ChessBoard object can print out the current state of the board.
 Check out this image showing a game the computer played against itself - White eventually won after ~50 moves, checkmating Black!
+Note I'm using the chess notations of e.g. K for King, Q for Queen, etc..

 ![alt text](https://github.com/rvbrooks/chess_engine/blob/main/images/chess_rules.png)